yellobyte/ESP32-DevBoards-Getting-Started/debugging_without_JTAG/Readme.md

                 0x0000000042001950                myFunction2(int)
  *fill*         0x0000000042001965        0x3
 ```
-Function myFunction1(int) stretches from address 0x42001934 to 0x4200194c so we will focus on this function.
+Function myFunction1(int) occupies the address range from 0x42001934 to 0x4200194c so we will focus on this function.
 The map file also gives the info as to the source code file which holds this function.
 In our case it is file *main.cpp*.

 Out of curiosity we could have a look at the (usually very long) *Cross Reference Table* in firmware.map.
 It confirmes that myFunction1() is only called from within main.cpp(.o) and not from any other module:
 ```